Documentation

 If subscription is $99.99/month and user selects 6 periods, the system automatically calculates the required allowance (≈ $620 with buffer) and prompts the user to approve it.

-MaxAmountAll SubscriptionsHandle crypto price volatilitySystem (with buffer)
+MaxAmountAll subscriptionsHandle crypto price volatilitySystem (with buffer)

 Pricing in USD

-Stable Pricing for Merchants
+Stable pricing for merchants

 All product prices in QBitFlow are set in USD.
 When a customer pays, QBitFlow automatically converts the USD price to the customer's selected cryptocurrency at the current exchange rate.
 This gives you predictable revenue while customers can pay in their preferred crypto.